evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-2.md

 ---
 layout: scene
 title:  Secrets Among the Stars
-scene:       2
 beat:   procedural
-objective:   up
+obj:    up
 ---

 The PCs have learned of a strange Jungle Observatory,